etherlinkcom/token-deployments/docs/WXTZ.md

 4. Transfer the WXTZ to Etherlink
 5. Withdraw the XTZ locked in the WXTZ contract on Etherlink

+We have taken measures to protect users native to Etherlink and bridged across EVM chains:

+### Etherlink Users

-**Solution:** We overrode the `_credit` method used by LayerZero to bridge tokens between chains.
+We overrode the `_credit` method used by LayerZero to bridge tokens between chains.
 We added a condition checking that the receiving amount of WXTZ can't exceed the amount of XTZ stored in the contract.
 The result is that **only the WXTZ supply bridged** using the LayerZero protocol should be at risk, and not the local WXTZ on Etherlink.
 If an attacker succeeds in hacking the bridge, he will only be able to transfer the difference between the amount of XTZ stored in the contract and the local total supply of WXTZ on Etherlink.
 So all the users on Etherlink who own their WXTZ locally will still have their WXTZ backed 1:1 by an XTZ in the contract.

-### 2. Bridged WXTZ
+### Bridged Users

-As explained above, only the bridged WXTZ on other connected chains should be at risk if the bridging system gets hacked.
-Still, we added a mechanism as a "backup" to protect bridged users as well.

-**Solution:** We overrode the `setPeer()` method used to connect or disconnect WXTZ contracts on different chains.
+As a backup, we also overrode the `setPeer()` method used to connect or disconnect WXTZ contracts on different chains.
 By adding a **2 day timelock** to the `setPeer()` method, there is a 2 day delay between initially creating a connection and the connection being excecuted.
 If a hacker takes ownership of the contracts and starts connecting or disconnecting, bridged users will have **2 days to bridge back** all their funds on Etherlink and withdraw their XTZ.